 If any essential oil could be classified as a superfood, it would be clove bud.

-Packed with antioxidants and offering high levels of eugenol—one of the most volatile compounds plants can produce—clove bud essential oil has been used for centuries for a variety of different ailments.
+Packed with antioxidants and offering high levels of eugenol—one of the most volatile compounds plants can produce—clove bud essential oil has been used for centuries for many different ailments.

-Ancient Greeks and Romans used clove bud essential oil to help ease toothache pain, a natural remedy that remains popular today.
+Ancient Greeks and Romans used clove bud essential oil to help remedy toothaches, a use that remains popular today.

-However, this oil which makes up about 20 to 40 percent of the dried bud, offers plenty of other health benefits including supporting heart health and maintaining healthy immune system function.
+However, this oil—which makes up about 20 to 40%—of the dried bud, offers many other health benefits, including supporting heart health and maintaining healthy immune system function.